simonporcher/COVID-19-Governments-Responses/README.md

 #### 3. The data is derived from the following sources:

-The coding of public health measures is based on cross-country information reported by the Assessment Capacities Project (ACAPS), the International Institute for Democracy and Electoral Assistance (IDEA) for elections and the United Nations Educational Scientific and Cultural Organization (UNESCO) for schools closures.
+The coding of public health measures is based on cross-country information primarily reported by the Assessment Capacities Project (ACAPS), the International Institute for Democracy and Electoral Assistance (IDEA) for elections and the United Nations Educational Scientific and Cultural Organization (UNESCO) for schools closures.
 For economic measures, the information comes from the IMF and the International Growth Centre.
+In the latest version of the dataset, other sources of information are used and reported in the sources file.

-Detailed country-level sources are  reported here: https://github.com/simonporcher/COVID-19-Governments-Responses/blob/master/Gov_Responses_Sources.xlsx
+Detailed country-level sources are  reported in the Gov_Responses_Sources.xlsx file in the Latest version folder.

-#### 5. Cite the dataset as Porcher, Simon "A novel dataset of governments' responses to COVID-19 all around the world", Chaire EPPP discussion paper 2020-03, 2020.
+#### 5. Cite the dataset as Porcher, Simon "Response2covid19, a dataset of governments' responses to COVID-19 all around the world", Scientific Data, 7, 423, 2020. https://doi.org/10.1038/s41597-020-00757-y

 ## DATA & FILE OVERVIEW

 #### 1. File List:
 Gov_Responses_Covid19_last.dta, Stata file
 Gov_Responses_Covid19_last.xls, Excel file
-Gov_Responses_Sources_15jul.xls, Excel file
+Gov_Responses_Sources.xls, Excel file
-Data_paper_response2covid19.pdf, Pdf file
 script.do, a Stata file to write the spreadsheet, Do file

 #### 2. Last update:

 The updated file is the latest version.
-Updated version will be uploaded on a monthly basis.
+There will be no update.

 ## METHODOLOGICAL INFORMATION

 #### 1. Description of methods used for collection/generation of data:

-Data coding is detailed in Porcher, Simon "A novel dataset of governments’ responses to COVID-19 all around the world", Chaire EPPP discussion paper 2020-03, 2020.
+Data coding is detailed in Porcher, Simon "Response2covid19, a dataset of governments' responses to COVID-19 all around the world", Scientific Data, 7, 423, 2020. https://doi.org/10.1038/s41597-020-00757-y

 #### 2. Methods for processing the data:

 For all measures, dataset is coded by hand.
-UNESCO data is merged with our dataset.
-More information can be found in Porcher, Simon "A novel dataset of governments’ responses to COVID-19 all around the world", Chaire EPPP discussion paper 2020-03, 2020 and in the latest version of the data paper Data_paper_response2covid19.pdf.
+UNESCO data on schools is merged with our dataset.
+More information can be found in Porcher, Simon "Response2covid19, a dataset of governments' responses to COVID-19 all around the world", Scientific Data, 7, 423, 2020. https://doi.org/10.1038/s41597-020-00757-y

 #### 3. Softwares used to collect the data:

-Data was first coded in Excel and then modified in Stata 14 for PC.
-The latest versions of the dataset are based on a unique script (Script.do) under Stata.
+Data was first coded in Excel and then corrected in Stata 14 for PC.
+From June 2020, the dataset is based on a unique script (script.do) under Stata.

 #### 4. People involved with sample collection, processing, analysis and/or submission:

 Simon Porcher (principal investigator).
-Verifications by: Lorena Demichelis, Oriane Maille-Lefranc, Léa Réville, Aziz Goumiri.
+Coding by Sarah Chauveau, Oriane Maille-Lefranc, and Simon Porcher.
+Verifications by: Sarah Chauveau, Oriane Maille-Lefranc, Lorena Demichelis, Baoqin Dong, Léa Réville, Aziz Goumiri, Pauline Colin.

-## DATA-SPECIFIC INFORMATION FOR: Gov_Responses_Covid19_02May.dta
+## DATA-SPECIFIC INFORMATION FOR: Gov_Responses_Covid19_last.dta

 #### 1. Number of variables:

-43.
+39.

 #### 2. Number of cases/rows:

-62,700 observations; 228 countries.
+117,576 observations; 213 countries.

 #### 3. Variables List: